 Signs and Symptoms of Childhood Anaemia

 Children under three years old might end up with developmental and neurobehavioral impairments such as reduced motor function and inability to socialize well.
-As a parent, here are some of the most common signs and symptoms to identify if your child has Anaemia:
+Here are some of the most common signs and symptoms of children with anaemia:

 - They get exhausted or fatigued easily.